SuoweiHu/blog.simon-hu.org/content/posts/2023/11 - November/2023-11-14 How to apply patch in drupal/index.md

 ---
-title: "How to apply patch in drupal ?"
+title: "How to apply patch in drupal? - [PENDING]"
 date: "2023-11-14"
 tags: ["Drupal", "Patch"]
 categories: ["Drupal"]